Rules & Regulations

 3.2.2.
 Driver restraints

-18.104.22.168.
+126.96.36.199.
 Belts: A five-point (minimum) racing harness is required for all cars.
 Lap and shoulder belts must meet current SFI or FIA standards, with date tags in place; anti-submarine straps must be 2” wide minimum.
 Two-inch (2”) wide shoulder belts are only permitted if worn with a HANS device.
 Y-type shoulder straps will not be permitted.
 Six-point harnesses are highly recommended for all cars where the driver is seated in a semi-reclining position.
 Buckles shall be quick-release type, with metal-to-metal latches.
 All belts must be in excellent or as-new condition, and must not be frayed, visibly worn, or faded.
-It is highly recommended that belts be replaced every five years, as evidenced by the manufacturer’s dated label.
-Undated belts, belts over 5 years old, or any belt which appears to be unsafe in the judgment of the Chief Scrutineer, may require replacement.
+Belts must not be older than the expiration date specified on the manufacturer’s dated label.

 3.2.3.
 Fire suppression